-If you or someone you know suffers a fireworks injury to the eye go to nearest emergency room for immediate evaluation.
-If the burn is small and to the skin, cool the burn with water not ice and see your personal physician.
+If you or someone you know suffers a fireworks injury to the eye, go to the nearest emergency room for immediate evaluation.
+If the burn is small and to the skin, cool the burn with water, not ice, and see your personal physician.
 For larger burns, seek assistance in the emergency room.

 INTEGRIS Health is the state’s largest Oklahoma-owned health system with hospitals, rehabilitation centers, physician clinics, mental health facilities, independent living centers and home health agencies throughout much of the state.
 For more information, visit www.integrisOK.com.